-Without the stabilizing presence of a master signifier, Aurora is “left prey to . . . the mother’s unregulated desire”: “I am like, / They tell me, my dear father,” she observes (Grigg 55; Barrett Browning 1.198-99).
+Without the stabilizing presence of a master signifier, Aurora is “left prey to . . . the mother’s unregulated desire”: “I am like, / They tell me, my dear father,” she observes (Grigg 55; Barrett Browning 1.198–99).
 It is a flattening out and undoing of the Oedipal triangle.
-Again she refuses to separate the “I” of narration from the “they” who intercedes, syntactically speaking, between she and her father.
+Again, she refuses to separate the “I” of narration from the “they” who intercedes, syntactically speaking, between her and her father.
 Put in Lacanian terms, she has refused to transfer her enjoyment to the big Other—an imagined repository of signifiers normally held as a tribute to the dead father’s enjoyment, and his ongoing dominance, as per Freud’s totem myth.
 Aurora’s refusal of this Other, I am suggesting, is a consequence of foreclosure: hence her boast that the lime tree’s “message,” once “thrust on me,” can be kept “on the outside / Of the inner life.”
 Lacan says, in “On a Question Prior to Any Possible Treatment of Psychosis,” that when we arrive “at the point at which the Name-of-the-Father is summoned—and we shall see how—a pure and simple hole may thus answer in the Other” (Écrits 465).
 This hole is the outcome of foreclosure.
-That hole begins to answer in Aurora Leigh as Aurora begins to “hear the silence open like a flower” (l.
-1.683).
+That hole begins to answer in Aurora Leigh as Aurora begins to “hear the silence open like a flower” (1.683).
 Although she can sense the delivery of that absent message internally, as if emitted from inside of her head, its blankness is firmly kept on the “outside.”
 Grigg warns us against such a dynamic in his account of psychotic foreclosure: “Yet what is foreclosed from the symbolic is not purely and simply abolished.
 It returns, but, unlike the return of the repressed, it returns from outside the subject, as emanating from the real” (56).
 As it returns in Aurora Leigh, we observe a collapse of levels in these lime-tree bower passages: the tree arrives as the externalized embodiment of the father’s signifier, and so the poetry renders impossible any distinction between inside, outside, and beyond.